Tadeoz24/TedX-Spa/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/) - This helped.
+- [MDN](https://developer.mozilla.org/en-US/) - This helped.
 I really liked this webpage and will use it going forward.
-- [Example resource 2](https://flexboxfroggy.com/) - This is an amazing soft which helped me finally understand CSS Flexbox.
+- [Flexbox Froggy](https://flexboxfroggy.com/) - This is an amazing soft which helped me finally understand CSS Flexbox.
 I'd recommend it to anyone still learning this concept.
-- [Example resource 1](https://css-tricks.com/centering-css-complete-guide/) - CSS Centering Complete Guide
+- [CSS Centering](https://css-tricks.com/centering-css-complete-guide/) - CSS Centering Complete Guide

 ## Author